dogukanuykun/UART-Comm-Project/README.md

 2. Continuously check for incoming requests.
 3. Process the requests and send the appropriate sensor data responses.

-## Code Overview

-### Main Function

-The `main` function initializes the system, enabling interrupts, initializing the SCI and ADC modules, and starting ADC conversions.
-It continuously checks for received messages and processes them.

 ### Data Structures

 Several data structures are used to handle the different types of messages and sensor data: